conorwalsh1/the-smoothie-hub/README.md

         - I want to view smoothie recipes.

     -   #### As a Site Owner
-        - I want to choose from the submitted recipes which ones get selected for the 'Featured Recipes' tab.
+        - I want to choose which submitted recipes get selected for the 'Featured Recipes' tab.

         - I want to create a form for recipe submissions.